-Each director, officer and employee must deal fairly with the Company's customers, counterparties, partners, service providers, competitors, employees and anyone else with whom he or she has contact in the course of performing his or her job.
+Each director, officer and employee must deal fairly with Live Oak's customers, counterparties, partners, service providers, competitors, employees, and anyone else with whom he or she has contact in the course of performing his or her job.
 No director, officer or employee may take unfair advantage of anyone through manipulation, concealment, abuse or privileged information, misrepresentation of facts or any other unfair dealing practice.

-The Bank has developed a Broker and Referral Parties Policy that outlines the Banks relationship and compensation of these parties.
-This policy is closely aligned with the Bank's Code of Ethics and Conflict of Interest Policy.
+Live Oak has developed a Referral and Sponsorship Policy that outlines Live Oaks relationship and compensation of these parties.
+This policy is closely aligned with Live Oak's Code of Ethics and Conflict of Interest Policy.
 The intention is to prevent improper relationships between directors, officers, employees and the customers they serve.
-Violations of the Broker and Referral Parties Policy is subject to disciplinary action as a violation of this Code of Ethics and Conflict of Interest Policy.
+A violation of the Referral and Sponsorship Policy is subject to disciplinary action as a violation of this Code of Ethics and Conflict of Interest Policy.